hali2-coder/demo-repo/README.md

 watching video on youtube

-## local development
+## local development.

-open index.html in your browser
+open index.html in our browse